 Finland is too cold for cultivating wine but our wines are from as close by as possible in order to minimize transportation.
 We only serve European wines with emphasis on Central and Northern Europe.
-We look for interesting wines in areas such as Eastern Europe, Southern England and Denmark.
 Because of the climate change wine is cultivated further and further North.

 We take pride in our cocktails and especially in our stylish non-alcoholic drinks.
 In cocktails we often use the same ingredients as in the menu.
 This because we aim to use all our ingredients efficiently.
 This means, for instance, that the flavour in a cocktail might come from vegetable peels.

-We develop our own acquavits, liquors and vermouths.
+We also develop our own aquavits and liquors.